En Bloc Capsulectomy

 It is interesting to note that the silicone used in nearly ALL other medical devices has not been implicated in any illness of any sort.

-We have seen patients with a large “load” of silicone in their knees and hips from replacements but believe it is only the silicone in their breasts that is causing problems.
+We have seen patients with a large “load” of silicone in their knees and hips from replacements but believe it is only the silicone in their breasts that are causing problems.

 Are there any tests that would indicate a connection between breast implants and symptoms that are being labeled Breast Implant Illness (BII)?